Stuart Forster discusses Durham Miners’ Gala photography.

 Looking for an experienced travel photographer for an editorial or commercial assignment?
 Why Eye Photography is a photography company based in North East England.

 Like what you see on this page?
-Feel free call +44 (0) 7947 587136 to discuss your photography requirements.
+Feel free to call +44 (0) 7947 587136 to discuss your photography requirements.
 Why Eye Photography specialises in food, travel and portraiture, and has undertaken commissions across the United Kingdom and beyond.